Orange Pan-glazed Tempeh Recipe

-Put the olive oil in a large frying pan over medium-high heat.
+Put the coconut oil in a large frying pan over medium-high heat.
 When the oil is hot but not smoking, add the tempeh and fry for 5 minutes, or until golden underneath.
 Turn and cook the other side for another 5 minutes, or until golden.
 Pour the orange juice mixture into the pan and simmer for 10 minutes, or until the sauce has reduced to a lovely thick glaze.
 Turn the tempeh once more during this time and spoon the sauce over the tofu from time to time.

 Serve the tempeh drizzled with any remaining sauce and a squeeze of lime, with the coriander scattered on top.
 Heidi note: As I mention in the head notes, I served this over some leftover wheat berries heated with a few handfuls of chopped kale.